Expression Through Writing at Klein Forest High School

 For most of us, when we have an idea, we immediately turn to others to validate if it's any good.

-I spent the first year writing my book with that mindset.
+I spent the first-year writing my book with that mindset.
 I waited for others to show their encouragement so that I had the courage to continue writing.
 The problem with that strategy is, most people won't support you until you've built something to believe in.

-Of course there are those few, rare people in our lives who will support us no matter what.
+Of course, there are those few, rare people in our lives who will support us no matter what.
 But I've found that most people won't outwardly show their support until you show them that you believe in what you're doing.
 You've got to build the foundation first.
 You've got to support yourself first.
 Once you have something of substance, that's when others feel more comfortable showing their support and encouragement for you.

 So while support and encouragement from others is awesome, don't wait until you have that to start pursuing your passions.

-For me, other than my parents and older sister who have always showed me unconditional support, the most impactful encouragement that helped me finally publish my book came from my TikTok followers.
+For me, other than my parents and older sister who have always shown me unconditional support, the most impactful encouragement that helped me finally publish my book came from my TikTok followers.
 Mostly GenZers, they are the individuals that I really wanted to connect with.
 Once I started posting what I had been writing, and they actually liked it, that's what inspired me to work day and night to get the book published.

 How do you use your writing skills outside of work?

 I really love journaling.
-I didn't used to, but once I let go of the belief that I needed to write every single day in order to have a good journal, I started to like it.
+I didn't use to, but once I let go of the belief that I needed to write every single day in order to have a good journal, I started to like it.
 Not only is it really cool to look back at how you've progressed over the years, but it also feels good to store all of your thoughts somewhere other than in your head.

-Something writing related that I'd love to get more into is screenwriting.
+Something writing-related that I'd love to get more into is screenwriting.
 Every time I witness a really good story, I just want to write it down so that others can experience that moment like they were really there too.